erick-mtz/movieApp/README.md

 1. Ran into a couple errors while attemping to ge the youtube api to work (mainly syntax errors)

-2. For some reason the app will crash after going back to the previous screen twice(still investigating the issue)
+2. Sometimes the app will crash after going back to the previous screen twice(still investigating the issue)

 ## Open-source libraries used